Information Source for the Community

 Partnerships and Public Involvement

-Community participation and involvement forms the cornerstone of the project.
-Partnering with the community to discuss the project allows everyone to make informed decisions based on the facts.
+Community participation and involvement forms the cornerstone of the chemical weapons destruction project at BGCAPP.
+Partnering with the community to discuss the project allows everyone to make informed decisions based on facts.

 BGCAPP’s success depends heavily on partnerships.
 In addition to partnering with the community, BGCAPP has joined with multiple organizations, agencies and companies to safely and efficiently destroy the chemical weapons stockpile at BGAD.
 The following is a summary of key BGCAPP partners.